MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-X-Procedural-Rules/part-388-Information-Requests/section-388.108.md

 (b)(1) *Multitrack processing.* Upon receipt of a request, the Director, Office of External Affairs, will place the request in one of three tracks for processing:

-(i) Track One—records that are readily identifiable and were previously cleared for release (including those subject to multiple requests and placed in the Public Reference Room);
+(i) Track One—records that are readily identifiable and were previously cleared for release (including those subject to multiple requests and placed on *https://www.ferc.gov*);

 (ii) Track Two—records that are readily identifiable, and require limited review; and